mecoFarid/news-api/README.md

 ```
 NewsApiManager.setApiToken(YOUR_API_TOKEN)
 ```
-You only need to do this just once.
+You need to do this just once only.

 **Step 2.** Call available endpoints either Synchronously or Asynchronously